bit-bangin/GetChats/README.md

 # GetChats
 <html>
 <p>
   Welcome to the repository for my GetChats project.
-More to come!
+For the current iteration of this project, I will use Python. </p>
+  <p> Later, I hope to implement the project in C++.
   </p>
   </html>